idolpx/WhoIsHome/README.md

 composer install
 ```

-Set owner to the user tha tyour web service runs as.
+Set owner to the user that your web service runs as.
 ```
 chown -R http:http .
 ```